 Impact for Xzero

 A water plant for a normal nanoelectronics factory will produce several million liters of water per day.
 Gross-profit for one such system can be calculated as M$ 30.
 Of this M$ 15 will be gross profit for Xzero’s part of the plant.

 Impact for Europe

 Xzero will contribute to resuscitate the once world leading European manufacture of integrated circuits.

 Xzero has a co-operation agreement with imec and NDAs with two of the largest international nanoelectronics manufacturers.
 These agreements will open the avenues for a successful market launch.

 Xzero has developed and tested several models and pilots and a demonstration plant.
-In 2017 work has begun to industrialize and commercialize the technology.
+Since 2018 work has begun to industrialize and commercialize the technology.